chanawh/py-algorithms-and-structures/python-chat-system/README.md

 ```

 Use the same Redis URL in all replicas (set `REDIS_URL` if different) to scale
 the service horizontally behind a load balancer.
+In this document, a *replica*
+means any independent app instance (container, process, pod, VM, etc.) running
+`fastapi_chat.py` behind the balancer; Redis keeps them in sync so they can all
+serve the same rooms.

 Clients can page through durable history via: